felipe-chamas/nest-backend-old/packages/backend/infrastructure/README.md

 The webserver is a Docker container deployed on ECS

-The configuration files are based on [this example](https://github.com/LukeMwila/aws-apigateway-vpc-ecs-fargate/) and [this article](https://dev.to/kieranjen/ecs-fargate-service-auto-scaling-with-terraform-2ld)
+The configuration files are based on [this example](https://github.com/LukeMwila/aws-apigateway-vpc-ecs-fargate/) and [this article](https://dev.to/kieranjen/ecs-fargate-service-auto-scaling-with-terraform-2ld).
+About VPCs, read [this](https://github.com/terraform-aws-modules/terraform-aws-vpc/pull/248/files) and [this](https://dev.betterdoc.org/infrastructure/2020/02/04/setting-up-a-nat-gateway-on-aws-using-terraform.html)

 - ECR to host docker images
 - ECS to run docker containers
-- VPC that shields Docker containers from the internet
+- VPC that shields Docker containers from the internet and allows access only to AWS services
 - API Gateway to receive traffic from the internet

 By default, the `us-east-1` region is used.
 If you need to change it, be sure to update the `Makefile` and default `vars.tf`